lmaftuleac/schnapps-core/README.md

 ```

 ### Handler function
 A handler function similar to a [middleware](https://expressjs.com/en/guide/using-middleware.html) in express.
-The following statement is also true for controller-chain handlers:
+The following statement is also true for controller handlers:

 `
 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.
 If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.